asadana/GitReplay-bash-script/README.md

 *repoReplayGit* : Should contain Git SSH of empty/useless repository which you have push access to.
 >*Note*: This repository will be reintialized and all commits from this repo will be erased before replay.

-*delay* : This is the time delay between two commit/push.
-By default it is set to 30s (30 seconds).
+*delay* : This is the time delay between two commit/push (in seconds).
+By default it is set to 40 (40 seconds).
-Syntax to edit this value: [Numerical][s,m,h].
-Here s-seconds, m-minutes and h-hours.
-For further information look up 'sleep'
+This variable just contains a numerical value, that is used to contdown between commits.

 How to run
 -------------